Bambam320/DnD-Battle-Arena/README.md

 ```
 	├── Fight
 ```
-The ```<Fight>``` component renders a couple of cards for each fighter and opponent and offers a "Fight" and "Reset" button which pits the seleced challengers against each other and offers a victor in the form of a gif depicting a winner or a loser.
+The ```<Fight>``` component renders a couple of cards for each fighter and opponent and offers a "Fight" and "Reset" button which puts the selected challengers against each other and offers a victor in the form of a gif depicting a winner or a loser.
 Below is the ```handleFight``` function which determines the winner and changes that characters ```avatar_url``` attribute to a gif.
 ```js
   function handleFight(e) {
     e.preventDefault()